stryker-mutator/stryker-js/packages/stryker-jest-runner/README.md

 For more information on what these options mean, take a look at the [Stryker readme](https://github.com/stryker-mutator/stryker/tree/master/packages/stryker#readme).

-For the time being, the Jest runner uses a default configuration for [Jest CLI options](https://facebook.github.io/jest/docs/en/cli.html).
-But pull requests are - obviously - welcome.

-### Loading the plugin
+## Loading the plugin
 In order to use the `stryker-jest-runner` it must be loaded in the Stryker mutation testing framework via the Stryker configuration.
-The easiest way to achieve this, is *not have a `plugins` section* in your config file.
-That way, all `node_modules` starting with `stryker-` will be loaded.
+The easiest way to achieve this, is not have a plugins section in your config file.
+That way, all node_modules starting with `stryker-` will be loaded.

-### Using the test runner

-In order to use Jest as the test runner, you simply specify it in your config file: `testRunner: 'jest'`.
-Note that coverageAnalysis is not yet supported, so you must explicitly set it to `off` in your Stryker configration.
-Again, pull requests are - obviously - welcome.

 ## Contributing

-Before you start hacking along, make sure to install a supported version of Jest inside your working copy.
-The versions supported are listed above.
+Make sure to read the Stryker contribution guidelines located in the [Stryker mono repository](https://github.com/stryker-mutator/stryker/blob/master/CONTRIBUTING.md).